New Zealand DA class locomotive: DC class

 Only one of the final batch of 54 Phase III DA class locomotives was not rebuilt - DA 1517 had been scrapped in 1974 due to damage sustained when it ran into a landslip at the entrance to the Fordell tunnel in 1973.
 Two locomotives - DAs 1533 and 1470 were both rebuilt from heavily damaged conditions sustained in accidents running light engine.
-1533 was damaged in an accident while returning from National Park on banking duty in 1975; due to a rivalry between locomotive drivers at Taumarunui depot, the locomotive entered a curve too fast and overturned, killing the locomotive engineer.
-1470 derailed on the steep Pukerua Bay section in 1978 returning to Wellington due to speeding on a curve, and nearly ended up on State Highway 1 below the line; both of the crew were killed.
+1533 was damaged in an accident while returning from National Park on banking duty in 1975; due to a rivalry between locomotive drivers at Taumarunui depot, the locomotive entered a curve much too fast and overturned, killing the locomotive engineer.
+DA 1470 derailed on the steep Pukerua Bay section in 1978, returning to Wellington due to speeding on a curve, and nearly ended up on State Highway 1 below the line; both of the crew were killed.

 Ten of the Phase III locomotives were not rebuilt.
-Two of the Phase II locomotives - DAs 1441 and 1446 - were amongst those rebuilt.

 Many of the DC class remain in service today with ownership held by KiwiRail.
 Several were leased to Auckland Transport.
-One, DC4588, was exported to Tasmania in 1999, but found to be unsuccessful and was withdrawn in October 2002 with serious motor problems.
+One, DC 4588, was exported to Tasmania in 1999, but found to be unsuccessful and was withdrawn from service in October 2002 with serious motor problems.
 After a long period of inactivity, the locomotive, which had been partway through a rebuild to make it more suitable for Tasmanian conditions, was sold for scrap by TasRail in mid-2011.